csscomb/csscomb.js/README.md

 ## 4. Contribute

-This project is actively mantained.
+This project is actively maintained.
 But anyone and everyone is welcome to contribute.
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).

 Also you can become a maintainer.
 To do that please ping